doticca/Contrib.Ace/README.md

 Features
 ========
-The Css part enables Css snippets for any content.
-The module automatically attaches Css parts to Pages and Html Widgets.<br>
+> The Css part enables Css snippets for any content.
+The module automatically attaches Css parts to Pages and Html Widgets.
-The Js part enables Javascript snippets for any content.
+> The Js part enables Javascript snippets for any content.
 The module automatically attaches Js parts to Pages and Html Widgets.

-The Ace module introduces various flavors of Body editing:<br>
+The Ace module introduces various flavors of Body editing:
 - ace: the body editor will switch to Ace editor for advanced HTML editing.
-Enable this flavor if you prefer editing with pure Html and you don't like TinyMCE's auto formatting.<br>
+Enable this flavor if you prefer editing with pure Html and you don't like TinyMCE's auto formatting.
 - tabbedace: the body editor will combine Html, Css and Javascript pars into a Tabbed interface.
-Editor is Ace for all parts.<br>
+Editor is Ace for all parts.
 - tabbed: the body editor will combine Html, Css and Javascript pars into a Tabbed interface.
 Editor is TinyMCE for Html and Ace for Css and Javascript.

 Quick Setup
 ===========

-Enable the module and change the flavor of any Body Part you like to ace, tabbed and tabbedace instead of html.<br>
+> Enable the module and change the flavor of any Body Part you like to ace, tabbed and tabbedace instead of html.
-The module automatically adds Css and Javacript parts to Pages and Html Widgets.
+> The module automatically adds Css and Javacript parts to Pages and Html Widgets.